 7. Speed Up The Process: Buy More Paint Than You Think You Need

-This is one area where I find the instructions on the can aren’t usually right.
-I never seem to get as much covered area out of one can than they say you should…which could be related to all that over spray…a lot of my paint ends up on the drop cloth 🙂
+I never seem to get as much covered area out of one can as they say you should…which could be related to all that over spray…a lot of my paint ends up on the drop cloth 🙂

 8. Save Your Energy: Don’t Use Spray Paint for Plywood Edges